 Are you anxious that people turn up who haven’t registered or worse of all no-one turns up at all?
 If so don’t fear VirtuAli is here!

 In my work as a Virtual PA and in my own community, I’ve been involved behind the scenes in organising a wide variety of events.
 You name it I’ve done it!
 Everything from Strictly dancing fundraisers, to the launch of new networks, anniversary events, bake-offs between community leaders, helping at farmers markets and chairing monthly meetings.

-You can share documents in Google drive or have a shared Dropbox or use or a collaborative tool such as Trello, Asana or Slack.
+You can share documents in Google Drive or have a shared Dropbox or use or a collaborative tool such as Trello, Asana or Slack.
 Regular updates to whomever you are collaborating with are also important so you are all on the same page.

 5 Reasons to budget for a Virtual Assistant for the organisation of your next

-- You can leave the time-consuming task of coordinating people, organising meetings and gathering all necessary information to someone else
+- You can leave the time-consuming task of coordinating people, organising meetings and gathering all necessary information to someone else.

-- Communication after the event is as important as before and during and a VA can also help you send out a satisfaction survey or collate the results of surveys taken during the event.
+- Communication after the event is as important as before and during, and a VA can also help you send out a satisfaction survey or collate the results of surveys taken during the event.

-Skills a Virtual Assistant brings
+What Skills can a Virtual Assistant bring to your event?

 By hiring a Virtual Assistant, you are assured that you will have someone on board, who:

-– very quickly gets up to speed with what is happening
+• quickly gets up to speed with what is happening

--importantly for you, who you can hire for a pre-set number of hours or days a month to help with the planning
+• you can hire for a pre-set number of hours or days a month to help with the planning

 So, for your next event when working out the scope and the resources make sure you budget in the cost of hiring a VA to save your precious priceless mental energy along the way.
 You won’t regret it!